evgenyneu/evgenii.com/app/projects/_posts/2015-01-15-walk-to-circle-ios-app.md

 I noticed that when I do not use the app I usually choose same roads and places.
 And that can get boring very quickly.
 I think it's like that because I unconsciously choose familiar and proven places in order to avoid risk.
 On the other hand, when I use the app it breaks my normal walking habits.
 The app suggests visiting new places and taking different paths.
 It chooses walking destination randomly which can lead to a very unique and different walking experience.

 I hope you will enjoy the app.
-Please send me a message, I will be happy to know your feedback about it.
+Please send me a message, I will be happy to hear what you think.

 ## Download Walk to Circle on the App Store